pedroalvesbatista/singularity-admindocs/configfiles.rst

 ``--fusemount`` flag.

 ``ENABLE OVERLAY``:
-This option will allow Singularity to create bind mounts at paths that do not exist within the container image.
+This option will allow Apptainer to create bind mounts at paths that do not exist within the container image.
 This option can be set to ``try``, which will try to use an overlayfs.
 If it fails to create an overlayfs in this case the bind path will be silently ignored.

 ``ENABLE UNDERLAY``:
-This option will allow Singularity to create bind mounts at paths that do not exist within the container image, just like ``ENABLE OVERLAY``, but instead using an underlay.
+This option will allow Apptainer to create bind mounts at paths that do not exist within the container image, just like ``ENABLE OVERLAY``, but instead using an underlay.
 This is suitable for systems where overlay is not possible or not working.
 If the overlay option is available and working, it will be